tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

   if (x$engine == "ranger") {
     if (any(names(x$method$fit$args) == "importance"))
       if (is.logical(x$method$fit$args$importance))
-        stop("`importance` should be a character value.
-See ?ranger::ranger.", call. = FALSE)
+        rlang::abort("`importance` should be a character value.
+See ?ranger::ranger.")
   }
   x
 }